TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 description: "How to configure Tyk data storage layers"
 ---

-Tyk stores a vareity of data in 4 separate data storage layers.
+Tyk stores a variety of data in 4 separate data storage layers.
 You can configure each layer separately to use one of our supported database platforms.
 Alternatively a single platform can be used for all layers.
 The 4 data storage layers are as follows:
 1. **Main**: Stores configurations of: APIs, Policies, Users and User Groups.
 2. **Aggregate Analytics**: Data used to display Dashboard charts and [analytics]({{< ref "tyk-dashboard-analytics" >}}).
 3. **Logs**: When [detailed logging]({{< ref "tyk-stack/tyk-pump/useful-debug-modes#what-is-detailed-request-logging" >}}) is enabled, request and response data is logged to storage.
 These logs can previewed in the Dashboard [log browser]({{< ref "tyk-stack/tyk-manager/analytics/log-browser" >}}).